 Which brings me back to that Disneyland analogy.
 Aside from the excitement and fun of perusing Whole Body, it’s also sensory overload—you want to sniff, touch, and look at everything.
 So to save you a little time on your next visit, we've rounded up 21 of the best beauty products you can scour on your next grocery run.

-For those acne-prone folks among us, this mask helps tightens pores and clear up blemishes.
+For those acne-prone folks among us, this mask promises to help tighten pores and clear up blemishes.
 All you have to do is add apple cider vinegar and/or water to make the paste, leave on for five to 10 minutes, and wash off to reveal smoother and clearer skin.

 A bar of soap as a face cleanser may seem a little outdated, but this works just as well (if not better than) some of its liquid counterparts.
-Using shea butter as its hero ingredient, this soap returns any lost moisture to your skin and helps clear any breakouts with the use of rosemary extract and vegetable glycerin.
+Using shea butter as its hero ingredient, this soap is meant to return any lost moisture to your skin and promises to help clear any breakouts with the use of rosemary extract and vegetable glycerin.

 Due to its strength, African black soap shouldn't be applied directly to your face.
 Rather, lather it up on your hands and apply to your face using your hands or a washcloth.